fiddyschmitt/clonezilla-util/README.md

 <br />
 <br />

-## Extract partition images from Clonezilla archive
+## Extract partition images from Clonezilla archive (Dokan not required)

 Run the following command: